 What the Mayor is doing on the cost of living

-The cost of living crisis has had an impact on the price of energy, food and bills.
-This is continuing to put considerable pressure on Londoners
+The rising cost of living in recent years has had an impact on the price of energy, food and bills.
+This continues to put considerable pressure on Londoners.

 Universal Free School Meals for primary school children